Sundown (S Club 8 album)

-Sundown is the second and final album by the British pop group S Club 8.
+Sundown is the second and final album by the British pop group S Club 8 (previously known as S Club Juniors).
 It was released in 2003 and went to number 13 on the UK Albums Chart.

 The track "One Thing I Know" was co-written by the former Spice Girl Emma Bunton, who also provided backing vocals.
 The title track was also released by another 19 Management act, American Juniors.

 The album contains two cover songs: "Pretty Boy", originally performed by Norwegian duo M2M and "Tears on My Pillow", originally performed by American band Little Anthony and the Imperials.